SONEINT/RepData_PeerAssessment1/PA1_template.md

 **3.5 Are there differences in activity patterns between weekdays and weekends?**

+We will now create a function compute the days of the week separating the weekdays and the weekend days.
+Note that the days are in french language in the code due to my FRENCH system environment settings on R.

 ```r
 # Create a function to compute the days of the week data